Lordstown to Sell Ohio Plant to Foxconn in $280 Million Deal

 The Country That Makes Breakfast for the World Is Plagued by Fire, Frost and Drought

 Under terms of the transaction, Lordstown Motors will sell the Lordstown factory to Foxconn for about $230 million after buying it from GM for just $20 million two years ago.
-The maker of Apple’s iPhone will buy $50 million worth of common stock in its new partner and plans to assemble its Endurance electric pickup truck.
-The deal is contingent on the two sides reaching an agreement on manufacturing the pickup.
+The maker of Apple Inc.’s iPhone will buy $50 million worth of common stock in its new partner and will assemble the Lordstown Endurance electric pickup truck.
+The deal is contingent on the two sides reaching an agreement on manufacturing the vehicle.
+Foxconn plans to start mass production in April, according to a person familiar with its schedule.

 Lordstown shares jumped as much as 12% in late New York trading Thursday.
 During regular trading hours, the stock rose 8.4%, closing at $7.98 after Bloomberg had earlier reported a deal was in the works.
 It’s still down 60% for the year.